Eat, October 21, 2018

 Carbohydrates

-Everybody needs a different amounts of carbohydrates, and this will change over time depending on energy output, stress levels, age, disease, pregnancy and breastfeeding.
-Carbohydrates are essentially sugar molecules which our bodies breaks down into energy.
-They are comprised of three main categories: sugars, starches, and dietary fibre.
+Everyone needs different amounts of carbohydrates, and these needs can change over time based on factors such as energy output, stress levels, age, disease, pregnancy, and breastfeeding.
+Carbohydrates are essentially sugar molecules that our bodies break down into energy.
+They fall into three main categories: sugars, starches, and dietary fiber.

-Not all carbohydrates are made the same – a sweet potato is a carbohydrate, but so is a donut.
+However, not all carbohydrates are created equal.
+A sweet potato is a carbohydrate, but so is a donut!

-In general, we all eat more carbohydrates than our bodies need but its not entirely our own fault when the standard “healthy” diet pyramid promotes around 5 or more servings of bread, baked goods, cereals, pasta and fruit juice daily.
-When we eat carbohydrates our body releases insulin to regulate our blood sugar levels, but if you eat too much carbohydrate our bodies develop insulin resistance, which over time can lead to pre-diabeties and type 2 diabetes, food cravings, emotional eating, weight gain, moodiness and contributes to that awful feeling of not being in control of what you putting in your mouth.
+It’s easy to consume more carbohydrates than our bodies actually need, and it’s not entirely our fault.
+The standard “healthy” food pyramid promotes consuming 5 or more servings of bread, baked goods, cereals, pasta, and fruit juice daily.
+When we eat carbohydrates, our body releases insulin to regulate blood sugar levels.
+However, excessive carbohydrate intake can lead to insulin resistance, which over time can result in pre-diabetes, type 2 diabetes, food cravings, emotional eating, weight gain, mood swings, and a general feeling of losing control over your diet.

-As a guide, go for a couple of servings of carbohydrates a day and pay attention to your own energy levels, digestion, sleep and general wellbeing to try and work out what your body needs.
-I find that if I haven’t eaten enough during the day I’m searching for the dates or a fruit smoothie by the afternoon, when I have too much a feel heavy and sluggish and often moody.
+As a guide, aim for a few servings of complex carbohydrates each day and pay attention to your energy levels, digestion, sleep, and overall well-being to determine what your body needs.
+Personally, I find that if I haven’t eaten enough during the day, I crave sugary snacks by the afternoon.
+Conversely, if I consume too many carbs, I feel heavy, sluggish, and moody.

-As a very general rule, women tend to need a bit more carbohydrate than men.
+As a general rule, women often need slightly more carbohydrates than men.

 Protein